pongdanny/stack-fm/frontend/README.old.md

 );
 ```

-[Choose an icon][Choose a Font Awesome Icon] that will represent the user
+[Choose an icon][choose a font awesome icon] that will represent the user
 profile button and render it in the `ProfileButton` component.

 Export the `ProfileButton` component at the bottom of the file, and import it